 According to the WHO, around 40 percent of the world’s population have allergies.
-This makes it one of the most common chronic illnesses, and includes food allergy, asthma, atopic eczema, ocular allergy, insect allergy, nasal allergy, and more.
+This makes them one of the most common chronic illnesses, and include food allergy, asthma, atopic eczema, ocular allergy, insect allergy, nasal allergy, and more.
 The proportion of allergy sufferers in big cities is on the rise, and Hong Kong is by no means spared from this growing epidemic.
 This article addresses everything you need to know about allergies, and looks at whether allergy treatment is covered by your health insurance.

 The allergy situation in Hong Kong

 In Hong Kong, more than one in two people suffer from at least one or more forms of allergies.
 What’s more, the number of children under the age of 14 who develop certain types of allergies (e.g. rhinitis and eczema) is increasing.